uliuphoff/fbpostview/README.md

 fbpostview is witten to view the content of the file "your_posts.json" in order to create a simple diary

-a) Create a working diary
+1) Create a working diary
-b) So copy your_posts.json in a directory,
+2) So copy your_posts.json in a directory,
-c) also copy the directory photos_and_videos in this directory
+3) also copy the directory photos_and_videos in this directory
-d) copy fbpostview into this directory
+4) copy fbpostview into this directory
-e) Then run fbpostview in jupyter.
+5) Then run fbpostview in jupyter.